wbcmedia/wbcmedia.github.io/draft.md

 - Organ music starts

 All: Are you going to take me home tonight.
 Ahhh down beside that red fire light.
 Are you gonna let it all hang out, Fat Bottomed Girls you make the rocking world go round.

-- Gideon turns off the organ abruptly
+- Gideon pushes the vicar back and takes centre stage

 **_Gideon_** : Right, I think we've had enough of this.
 We need to move on, there's a new Lord in town, and I've got plans...
 Big plans!
 Vicar, let's jump to the end.
 I want to get back for the will reading.

 - Ghost of Lord Naff drifts in, begins to try speaking to the others, waving his hand in their faces etc
 - He points at the coffin